otago-polytechnic-bit-courses/ID511001-programming-2/resources/github-classroom-setup.md

 ![](img/git-integration-in-visual-studio/11.PNG)

-12. Click the **Push** button to push your changes to the remote repository, i.e., on GitHub.
+12. Ignore the **Successfully pushed to origin/main**.
+Click the **Push** button to push your changes to the remote repository, i.e., on GitHub.

 ![](img/git-integration-in-visual-studio/12.PNG)